Farm to Fork Criteria

 |Mid-size producers of meat, poultry and eggs, dairy and cheese||Owner-operated1||500 miles or less||Less than 1% of industry leaders’ sales volume for each species cultivated7||Stringent third-party humane certifications: required8|

-In addition to the Farm to Fork criteria above, we buy only rBGH-free milk and yogurt; chicken, turkey, and hamburger from animals raised without the routine use of antibiotics in feed or water; and cage-free shell eggs.
+In addition to the Farm to Fork criteria above, we buy only rBGH-free milk and yogurt; chicken, turkey, and hamburger from animals raised without the routine use of antibiotics; and cage-free eggs.

 1 Co-ops of owner-operators are acceptable.